-Ann Lineve Wead Kimbrough is an award-winning financial writer and special projects author with more than 5,000 multi-media works produced under her byline and broadcast signature.
+Ann Lineve Wead Kimbrough is an award-winning financial writer, ghost writer and special projects author with more than 5,000 multi-media works produced under her byline and broadcast signature.
 She is also a professor at a Florida university.
 Ann’s work has appeared in Business Week, Fortune, Time, Marketing Management, Black Enterprise, Atlanta Business Chronicle, Atlanta Journal/Constitution, Essence, Twins magazine and Ebony Jr!
 She was an anchor and reporter for WSB-TV morning show, WGST-FM afternoon drive, Media One and Georgia Public TV’s weekly business shows.
 She has taught hundreds of high school and university students in more than 500 courses in communications and international business.
 A highly regarded mentor, former students and college classmates are leaders in the business, broadcast journalism, motion pictures, nonprofit, print journalism, public affairs and public relations, special events and varied entrepreneurial fields.
-Follow my blog and on social media: twitter @awkimbrough; fb @annweadkimbrough and Insta @annweadkimbrough_.
-Her email is email@example.com
+Follow my blog and on social media: twitter @awkimbrough and connectMom; fb connect.the.dots.with.Dr.Mom and @annweadkimbrough and Insta @annweadkimbrough_.
+Her email is firstname.lastname@example.org

 A little more in-depth info about Ann